 There are also ways in drying the leaves.
 You can lay them out on a plate; shuffle them until the leaves feel crumbly and dry.
 You can also put the leaves in a paper bag and shake them until the leaves become dry.

 Step 2: Combine Salt And Celery

-Use muddler or mortar and pestle.
+Use a muddler or mortar and pestle.
 Combine the dried celery leaves and sea salt.
 Use the same equipment when grinding the salt and celery leaves until both are well-combined and evenly ground.
 Put it in an airtight mason jar.

-Uses Of Celery Salt
+What are the Uses Of Celery Salt?

 You can try it on rice, soups, popcorn, and potatoes.
 The combination of celery and salt enhances foods to give a tangy and subtle flavor.